mdxtoc/qtpi/docs/QKD_results.md

 In the simulation we log the steps of the protocol, so our Alice, Bob and Eve each have a classical bit-list channel back to a logging process.
 In reality Alice and/or Bob would fall silent if they detected interference, but in the simulation we complete each trial even if something seems to be wrong.
 So Alice sends a blank (zero-length) message instead of an encrypted *M* if she detects classical or quantum-channel interference.

-In the real world Alice would make sure to pick enough qbits to ensure high probability that Bob can select enough check bits to reliably detect interference, and to give her enough code bits to encrypt *M* and refresh the hash keys.
+In the real world Alice would make sure to pick enough qubits to ensure high probability that Bob can select enough check bits to reliably detect interference, and to give her enough code bits to encrypt *M* and refresh the hash keys.
 In the simulation she may be directed to pick too few.
 If so she doesn't pick new hash keys, and she sends only as much of *M* as she can encode.
 In practice not picking new hash keys would somewhat compromise the security of the classical channel, but this simulation doesn't try to exploit that.

 In the past the exchange would be restarted if Alice found herself with too few code bits.
 But the way I did it messed up the analysis of the results, so it no longer happens.

-<a name="enoughqbits"></a>
+<a name="enoughqubits"></a>
-## Picking enough qbits
+## Picking enough qubits

-(Simplified, 2021/11/18, to deal with a fixed number of checkbits.)
+(Simplified, 2021/11/18, to deal with a minimum number of checkbits.)

 Suppose Alice's message *M* is *m* bits long and the management have decided to use *c* checkbits and *w*-bit keys for the Wegman-Carter authentication.
 We know that there are five classical messages per trial, so she needs at least

 &emsp;&emsp;*k* = *m*+*c*+5*w*

-secret code bits: *m* to encrypt *M* and send it to Bob, *c* for checkbits, 5*w* to use for new hash keys. if *N* is the number of qbits she sends, then she can expect that about *N*/2 code bits will be agreed with Bob.
+secret code bits: *m* to encrypt *M* and send it to Bob, *c* for checkbits, 5*w* to use for new hash keys. if *N* is the number of qubits she sends, then she can expect that about *N*/2 code bits will be agreed with Bob.

 She must allow for statistical variation: sometimes she and Bob will agree fewer, sometimes more, code bits.
 She knows that the standard deviation &sigma; of the number of successes when choosing with probability *p* from a sequence length *n* is &radic;<span style="text-decoration:overline;">&nbsp;*np*(1-*p*)&nbsp;</span>.
 She wants the probability of choosing too few bits to be very small, so she must over-estimate.
 If she wants to be *s* &sigma;s away from trouble, well into the tail of the normal distribution, she can write some equations.

-Alice and Bob will agree on the measurement basis for a qbit with probability 1/2.
+Alice and Bob will agree on the measurement basis for a qubit with probability 1/2.
 So she can calculate

 &emsp;&emsp;*N*/2 &ge; *k* + *s*&radic;<span style="text-decoration:overline;">&nbsp;*N*(1/2)(1/2)&nbsp;</span>